Norovirus Prevention and Treatment

 4. Medications: Don't give any medications unless recommended by your healthcare provider.
 Antibiotics are ineffective against viruses like norovirus.

 The American Academy of Pediatrics (AAP) recommends oral rehydration therapy (ORT) as the preferred treatment for mild dehydration.
 Solutions available at the store, such as Pedialyte®, are excellent.
-For mild dehydration or prevention, half-strength apple juice may also work, which could be a good option if your child refuses the Pedialyte®.
+Half-strength apple juice may also work for mild dehydration or prevention, which could be a good option if your child refuses the Pedialyte®.

-This guide was published on the AAP's website with specific and detailed plans for rehydrating your child based on their age; it's worth a look! https://bit.ly/4044hb1
+This guide was published on the AAP's website, and it has specific and detailed plans for rehydrating your child based on their age; it's worth a look! https://bit.ly/4044hb1

 In general, rehydrate in small amounts after vomiting episodes.
 You want to keep your child hydrated but not overwhelm their delicate stomach with too much fluid if they are still vomiting and nauseous.